omnistrate/ctl/mkdocs/docs/omnistrate-ctl_subscription_describe.md

 ## omnistrate-ctl subscription describe

-Describe a customer subscription to your service
+Describe a Customer Subscription to your service

 ### Synopsis

-This command helps you describe a customer subscription to your service.
+This command helps you get detailed information about a Customer Subscription.

 ```
 omnistrate-ctl subscription describe [subscription-id] [flags]